dvsa/.github/.github/actions/display-inputs/README.md

 N/A

 ####  Context
-This action allows the workflow to output its inputs to logs and to the GitHub Summary
+This action allows the workflow to output its inputs to the GitHub Summary

 ####  Inputs
 N/A